grnet/agora-sp/website/docs/providers.md

 |:--------------------------:|
 | *Create new provider page* |

-In this new page the `superadmin` or `admin` user have to fill a number of fields in order to provide the provider details.
+In this new page the `Superadmin` user have to fill a number of fields in order to provide the provider details.

 As you can see, each field has its own detailed description of what kind of data is expected to be filled in by the user.